 In many cases, people will turn to alcohol when a stressful situation feels out of their control.
 Studies have also shown that stressful situations can lead to relapse among alcoholics.

 People who do not have the resources—such as a social support network—to cope with stress are more likely to drink in response to a stressful situation.
 They use alcohol to help buffer the effects of the stressor.

 Alcohol is not a healthy way of dealing with stress.
 If you turn to alcohol often enough, your body will build up a tolerance to it.
 Over time, it will take more alcohol to get the same effect.
-Drinking to deal with stress can interfere with work, relationships, finances, and lead to more problems, like alcoholism and health complications.
+Drinking to deal with stress can interfere with work, relationships, and finances.
+It can also lead to more serious problems, like alcoholism and health complications.

 If you find yourself in a stressful situation, it is important to have coping strategies that do not involve drinking.
 Symptoms of stress include feeling tired, headaches, stomach aches, and having difficulty sleeping.
-To reduce or control the stress you are experiencing, Mental Health America recommends the following strategies:
+To reduce or control the stress you are experiencing, try the following strategies:

 In addition, you may want to take supplements.
 A supplement with vitamin B complex and magnesium may help to offset the effects of chronic stress on your health.
 Talk to your doctor first.
 Some supplements can interfere with medication you are already taking.

-If you are feeling stressed, it may help to talk with your doctor, who can refer you to a psychiatrist, psychologist, social worker, or other qualified counselor for professional help.
-But do not wait until things feel “out of control.”
+If you are feeling stressed, it may help to talk witha counselor who can advise you on other coping methods.
+Do not wait until things feel out of control.
 By that time, you may no longer know that you need help.